 - Sole claim on profit.
 The owner of the business receives full profit earned from the business.

 - Flexible management.
 The sole proprietor makes a prompt decision, in carrying out policies, changes the methods of production, reducing or increasing the prices, of the commodities, delegating responsibilities etc.

 - Credit standing.
 The owner of the business enjoys an excellent credit rating among the creditors.

 - Legal status.
 As the sole proprietor and the business have one personality.
 Therefore, all the assets, liabilities, profits and losses on the part of owner.

 - Benefits of inherited goodwill.
-The ownership of the business passes from generation to generation thus enables the son to reap the benefits of goodwill of his father.
+The ownership of the business passes from generation to generation thus enables the son to reap the benefits of the goodwill of his father.

 - Tax advantage.
-The sole proprietorship is taxed as personal income of the owner.
+The sole proprietorship is taxed as the personal income of the owner.
 He does not pay any super tax.

-- Self employment.
+- Self-employment.
 The sole trading business offers a large number of person’s employment in small means.